 There is an ongoing project to better organise information about participation.
 This project consists of three parts 1.
 Building a digital portal with information about current participation periods at regional level in the Environment policy area and about non-Flemish procedures; 2.
 Developing an information strategy - harmonising regulations on information about participation; 3.
 Drawing up types of texts that provide a clear explanation about participation.
-See also article 6 of the Convention.
 The portal website was developed and can be further optimised.
 The intention is that citizens and governments will eventually be able to submit public participation responses through this single digital portal and the processing of these public participation responses can be done uniformly through this portal.
 See also article 6 of the Convention.
+A note was prepared outlining possible harmonisation of regulations on information on public participation.
 The typescripts and templates for announcing participation periods were rewritten with a 'Heerlijk Helder' (Nice and Clear) approach.